 I don’t know exactly how to incorporate these ideas.
 Surely there is some value and wisdom in the traditional system; everyone needs to learn fractions.
 I am merely pointing out that maybe we need some traditional rote-learning mixed with novel problem-solving and communication, which are currently absent completely.
 In English class, where there is time allocated to appreciate the great masters and to express your own ideas creatively.
 I think math can be studied more like English If not for the sheer beauty of mathematics or blissful joy of creativity, then for the pragmatism of transferable skills students could gain in the process.

 Twelve years of seemingly ceaseless mental drudgery extinguish any remaining ember of mathematical creativity, curiosity, or inspiration from students (see the wonderful A Mathematicians Lament by Paul Lockhart for more in this vein).
 It’s no wonder most students hate math; I couldn’t do a better job of making people hate it if I tried!
-It’s also no wonder that sometimes people at their job act like mindless, instruction-following drones that do only exactly what they are told with no ability to improvise or innovate in a self-motivated way.
+It’s also no wonder that sometimes people at their job act like mindless drones with no ability to improvise or innovate in a self-motivated way.